department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ### Address performance issues that affect all applications

 Sitewide performance issues can be addressed to improve performance across VA.gov applications.
 The **shared header and footer** are React applications that are part of the `static-pages.entry.js` bundle, which is 1.397MB as of April 2023.
 The header and footer should be refactored to remove React and use build-time generated HTML, with lightweight web components to add interactivity and manage accessibility.
 Improving performance of the header and footer will have a positive impact across VA.gov and subdomains that inject the header and footer.
+This includes teamsites, which load the header and footer asynchronously.

 ### Raise visibility of performance data by enhancing existing reports